stackabletech/stackable-utils/release/README.md

 2. Call `create-release-candidate-branch.sh` - This will:
   - conduct code refactoring
   - create a tag-specific branch and PR based on the release branch
-3. Call `create-release-candidate-merge.sh` - This will:
+3. Call `merge-release-candidate.sh` - This will:
   - approve and merge the PR into the release branch
-4. Call `create-release-candidate-tag.sh` - This will:
+4. Call `tag-release-candidate.sh` - This will:
   - tag merge commit from above, triggering github actions to build the product images and operators
 5. Call `post-release.sh`- This will:
   - update the operator CHANGELOG.md in `main` with changes from the release tag